 Building on peer support, we help people overcome the internal and external barriers that make work challenging.
 We teach people important work skills and support them when the going gets tough.
 We provide our customers competitive rates and deliver high quality service.

-If you are interested in becoming an employee of QuicKlean or would like to inquire about our services or to receive a “no charge” quote, contact our Business Manager, Dick Kwist by calling: 519-717-1405 or Email: firstname.lastname@example.org
+If you would like to inquire about our services, contact our Business Manager, Dick Kwist by calling: 519-717-1405 or by email: email@example.com